akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 It is no longer required to both check the materialized value and the `Try[Done]` inside the @apidoc[IOResult].
 In case of an IO failure the exception will be @apidoc[IOOperationIncompleteException] instead of @apidoc[AbruptIOTerminationException].

+Additionally when downstream of the IO-sources cancels with a failure, the materialized value is failed with that failure rather than completed successfully.

 ### Akka now uses Fork Join Pool from JDK

 Previously, Akka contained a shaded copy of the ForkJoinPool.
 In benchmarks, we could not find significant benefits of